JoshMassa/text-editor-pwa/README.md

 To view this project's repository, please visit https://github.com/JoshMassa/text-editor-pwa

-To use this app in your browser, plase visit
+To use this app in your browser, please visit https://text-editor-pwa-k5pn.onrender.com/

 When using this app in your browser, the webpage should resemble the following image: